exonum/exonum/MANUAL.md

 }
 ```

 In order to invoke a `handle_commit` event, you must create a block.
-If the oracle have to fetch any data from external world, you must create a mock object.
+If the oracle has to fetch any data from external world, you must create a mock object.

 ```rust
 // Provide a mock api for the service.